Demographics of Africa: Languages

 Around a hundred languages are widely used for inter-ethnic communication.
 Arabic, Somali, Berber, Amharic, Oromo, Igbo, Swahili, Hausa, Manding, Fulani and Yoruba are spoken by tens of millions of people.

 Twelve dialect clusters (which may group up to a hundred linguistic varieties) are spoken by 75 percent, and fifteen by 85 percent, of Africans as a first or additional language.

 Niger–Congo is the largest phylum of African languages, with more than 500 million speakers (2017); it is dominated by the Bantu branch, spread throughout sub-Saharan Africa in the Bantu expansion, Bantu speakers accounting for about half of Niger–Congo speakers.

 Arabic is the most widely spoken single language in Africa by far, with a population of Arab Africa of the order of 330 million (2017).

 Other Afroasiatic languages are spoken by of the order of 100 million speakers in Africa (2017).

 Nilo-Saharan are spoken by of the order of 100 million speakers (2017).

 Khoisan groups a number of mostly endangered click languages, the largest being Khoekhoe with of the order of 300,000 speakers (2016).

+Genetic origins

+Population structure of African populations in a broad context.
+ADMIXTURE analysis of 2,194 individuals from 81 populations for 16,420 SNPs reveals both well-established and novel ancestry components in African populations.